 When it comes to the Old Fashioned, Sam says that it is best to be served “slightly hot”, undiluted and under-stirred.
 At Milk & Honey, it is served using one big block of ice that sits at the bottom of the glass and above the wash line.
 A stirrer and an explanation are given with the drink.
 The first sip is undiluted and warm.
 After a stir, water gets into drink and improves the taste.

-The session ends with a Bull Shot, made of equal parts beef bouillon and vodka, a drink traditionally consumed over lunch as it has no effect on the breath.
+The session with Sam Ross ends with a Bull Shot, made of equal parts beef bouillon and vodka, a drink traditionally consumed over lunch as it has no effect on the breath.

 After tasting several of the cocktails demonstrated by Sam, the session concludes with questions from the audience.
 Curious to know what the latest drink that left a lasting impression on Sam, he speaks of the Jungle Bird, a tiki cocktail made with Blackstrap Rum, fresh lime, Campari and pineapple.

 Sam Ross – The Loft

 The Sam Ross event was hosted by the Keystone Group at the Loft on Sunday 8 January 2012 – a highly enjoyable technical session which renews appreciation for the bartending profession and what into making a great cocktail.